- You are here:

 Habitat

-Anthropogenic (man-made or disturbed habitats), forests, swamps, wetland margins (edges of wetlands)
+Anthropogenic (human-disturbed or -maintained habitats), forests, swamps, wetland margins (edges of wetlands)

 New England distribution